Explore Our Garden Wildlife Blog

-Their call is a harsh ‘geez’.
+A Goldfinch’s call is a harsh ‘geez’.
 The song is a twinkling, liquid ‘tsweet-witt-witt’.

 Breeding starts from late April onwards.
 They nest in trees at the end of branches, occasionally in hedgerows or shrubs.
 The nest is constructed by the female, occasionally assisted by the male, and is made of roots, grasses, moss, lichens and with wool.
 Three to seven bluish-white eggs are laid, some with red-brown spotting and streaking, sometimes very dark.
 The male feeds the female whilst she is incubating the eggs.
 This carries on for twelve to thirteen days.
 The young leave the nest after thirteen or fourteen days.
 Normally two broods, sometimes three.